Sebastiaan-Alvarez-Rodriguez/SilOS/README.md

 ### Reusable generic base class interface DAO's
 This app shows how one could apply reusable generic base class DAO's in Android Room without breaking things (such as LiveData constructs) from Room.
 This feature comes in handy when, per example, implementing a generic `findByID(long id)`, which you don't want to re-type for every database entity.
-This is something I have not seen achieved anywhere else on the internet.
+This is something not seen anywhere else on the internet.

-### Templated Entities and generic Asynctasks
+### Generic Entities, Asynctasks etc

 The power of template-hacks in Android Room is shown once more in this app.
 Immagine you want to insert a _foo_ entity in your database.
 You have to write an AsyncTask to do this, since such operations are too large to run on the UI thread.
 Also, as you probably want to do this from an Activity, and you want to separate database-stuff and UI-stuff for the sake of clean, modularized programming, you need to implement helpers to accept UI input, and translate that to database-related actions.
 But what if you had templated entities, taskhandlers, insertion-policies, callback-interfaces, helpers etc.?

-That's right, you only have to make _foo_ extend the right child of DbEntity, and all handlers, policies, interfaces, helpers and everything else you need are generated at compile time.
+That's right, you only have to make _foo_ extend the right child of DbEntity, and all handlers, policies, interfaces, helpers and everything else you need is defined in generics!

 ## Getting Started